Bartholomäus Ziegenbalg

-Bartholomäus Ziegenbalg (24 June 1683 – 23 February 1719) was a German Lutheran missionary and the first Pietist missionary to India.
+Bartholomäus Ziegenbalg (பர்த்தலோமேயு சீகன்பால்க்) (24 June 1683 – 23 February 1719) was a German Lutheran missionary and the first Pietist missionary to India.
 Sent under the patronage of Frederick IV of Denmark, he co-founded the Danish-Halle Mission in Tranquebar (present-day Tharangambadi, Tamil Nadu) with Heinrich Plütschau in 1706.
 Ziegenbalg is noted for producing the first complete translation of the New Testament into Tamil, for introducing the printing press to Protestant mission work in India, and for promoting Tamil literature and education.

 Early life

 Ziegenbalg was born in Pulsnitz, Saxony, on 24 July 1683 in a devout Christian family.
 His father Bartholomäus Ziegenbalg Sr. (1640–1694), was a grain merchant, and his mother was Maria née Brückner (1646–1692).
 Through his father he was related to the sculptor Ernst Friedrich August Rietschel, and through his mother's side to the philosopher Johann Gottlieb Fichte.
 He showed an aptitude for music at an early age.
 He studied at the University of Halle under the teaching of August Hermann Francke, then the center of Pietistic Lutheranism.
 Under the patronage of King Frederick IV of Denmark, Ziegenbalg, along with his fellow student, Heinrich Plütschau, became the first Protestant missionaries to India.
 They arrived at the Danish colony of Tranquebar on 9 July 1706.